arharvey918/st-558-project-3/README.md

 ### Run the App

-Run the application from GitHub using `shiny`:
+Run the application in R using `shiny`:

 ```r
 shiny::runGitHub("arharvey918/st-558-project-3")